eoap/schemas/docs/newtypes.md

         "_type": "@vocab"
 ```

-- If there is the need to reuse elements from other schema(s), there's a simple way to import the elements:
+- If there is the need to reuse elements from other schema(s), there's a simple way to import them with the following steps:
     * Define first the namespace to qualify the imported elements, in the dedicated `$namespaces` field;
-    * import the schema via the URL pointing to the physical file containing the elements, inside the `$graph.$import` field, i.e.:
+    * import the schema via the URL pointing to the physical file that contains the elements inside the `$graph.$import` field, i.e.:

 ```yaml
 $namespaces: